 The Bieler Fasnacht offers a large parade - including one for children- and pop-up concerts in the old town.

 The Carnaval de Broc in canton Fribourg has a history dating back to 1949.
 Today, it is one of the main attractions during carnival season that attracts visitors from all over Switzerland.
 The main parade features some 30 groups and floats!

 Bulle: Carnaval de Bulle

-On three days, four Guggen bands will be leaving their mark on Bulle.
-The Carnaval de Bulle has a history dating back to 1905 when it was initiated as a fund-raising event.
-The carnival festivities were supposed to finance the Kiosque à Musique on Place du Marché, but there were not enough funds.
+During three days, four Guggen bands will leave their mark on Bulle.
+The Carnaval de Bulle has a history dating back to 1905, when it was initiated as a fund-raising event.
+The carnival festivities were supposed to finance the Kiosque à Musique on Place du Marché, but there were insufficient funds.
 (The town kicked in the rest.)

 Lucerne: Luzerner Fasnacht

 One of Switzerland’s largest carnivals with the widest variety of costumes is in Lucerne.
-Here, you will find everything from Steampunk aliens and dragons to Super Mario.
+You will find everything from Steampunk aliens and dragons to Super Mario...

 The festivities traditionally start with Tagwacht, a 5 AM wake-up call on Fat Thursday.
 As the barge carrying the iconic Brother Fritschi character arrives at Schweizerhofquai, a big bang called Urknall signals the beginning of the Lucerne carnival.